“Brave men run in my family.” – Painless Potter (Bob Hope), The Paleface.

 There is a difference in tone between the two movies as well.
 Paleface plays with a sense of realism (except for a few things that seem somewhat unrealistic).
 Son?
 I once heard it described as a “live-action cartoon,” and that is the best way I can think of to describe it, as SO much of the movie borders on unrealistic (but it works VERY well for me).
 Paleface also plays mostly as a straight comedy, with two songs to deviate.
 Son is very much a musical (just don’t expect any fancy dancing here, though), bringing back the song “Buttons and Bows” from the first movie (with a few new lyrics), along with quite a few others.
 I’m assuming the change in tone between movies stems from the fact that a writer on the first film, Frank Tashlin, hated what the director Norman McLeod did with the first movie, and so decided to direct (and co-write) the second movie.
 Of course, in both movies, Bob Hope is full of quips along with his tendency to break the fourth wall (although he does so more in the second film than in the first one).
 I personally think there is fun to be had with both movies, and it ultimately depends on what type of comedy I may be in the mood for as to which I prefer, but I do recommend them both (of course, I will admit neither exactly treats the Indian characters well, but considering both were western parodies, that is to be expected for the time they were made).

-As to availability, Paleface remains available on dvd, either alone, as part of a double-feature, or in several multi-film sets from Universal, and clocks in at one hour, thirty-one minutes in length.
-Son of Paleface is available on dvd from a number of companies or on Blu-ray from Kino Lorber, and clocks in at one hour, thirty-five minutes.
+As to availability, Paleface remains available on dvd, either alone, as part of a double-feature, or in several multi-film sets from Universal or as part of a new Blu-ray from Kino Lorber Studio Classics.
+Son of Paleface is available on dvd from a number of companies or on Blu-ray from Kino Lorber Studio Classics.

 And with that, I think I’ll end with another Bob Hope quote, this time from Son Of Paleface: